radiant-rstats/docker/install/rsm-msba-chromeos.md

 <img src="figures/rsm-msba-menu-linux.png" width="500px">

-After running this command you will be able to start the docker container by typing `launch` from a terminal.

 **Step 3**: Check that you can launch Jupyter and Rstudio

 You will know that the installation was successful if you can start Rstudio and Jupyter Lab.
 If you press 1 (+ Enter) Jupyter Lab should start up in your default web browser.
 If you are asked for login credentials, the **username is "jovyan"** and the **password is "jupyter"**.
 Have your browser remember the username and password so you won't be asked for it again.When you press 2 (+ Enter) in the terminal, Rstudio should start up in a new tab in your web browser.